Can $f(R)$ gravity relieve $H_0$ and $\sigma_8$ tensions?: Data and method

 It is worth noting that we take the first method (see Section II), namely numerically solving the background and perturbation equations, to implement constraints on HS $f(R)$ model.
 In order to obtain the posterior probability density distributions of model parameters, we incorporate the modified equations governing the evolution of background and perturbation of HS $f(R)$ model into the public online packages {\it CAMB} and {\it CosmoMC} \cite{41,42}.
-The latter package can be used for implementing a standard Bayesian analysis via the Markov Chain Monte Carlo method to infer the posterior probability density distributions of parameters.
+Specifically, we roughly calculate the Hubble expansion rate $H(a)$ and the linear growth factor $\delta(k,a)$ at each step of $a$, and use a interpolating scheme to obtain the solutions $H(a)$ and $\delta(k,a)$ with varying $a$.
+As a consequence, we can numerically obtain the corresponding cosmological observables to be confronted with data.
+The latter package can be used for implementing a standard Bayesian analysis via the Markov Chain Monte Carlo (MCMC) method to infer the posterior probability density distributions of parameters.
+We use the Gelman-Rubin statistic $R-1=0.1$ as the convergence criterion of MCMC analysis.
+Meanwhile, to analyze the MCMC chains, we take the public package {\it GetDist} \cite{a3}.
 For HS $f(R)$ model, we choose the following prior ranges for different parameters: $\Omega_bh^2 \in [0.005, 0.1]$, $\Omega_ch^2 \in [0.001, 0.99]$, $100\theta_{MC} \in [0.5, 10]$, $\mathrm{ln}(10^{10}A_s) \in [2, 4]$, $n_s \in [0.8, 1.2]$ $\tau \in [0.01, 0.8]$, $\log_{10} f_{R,0} \in [-9, 1]$ and $n \in [0, 20]$.

 To investigate comprehensively both $H_0$ and $\sigma_8$ tensions in HS model, we carry out the following numerical analysis.
 For $H_0$ tension, respectively, we constrain five models, i.e., $n=1, 2, 3, 4$ and free $n$ with the ``C'' dataset when keeping the typical parameter $\log_{10} f_{R,0}$ free.
 For $\sigma_8$ tension, we just present the constraining results of the representative case $n=1$ and the general one free $n$ from ``C'' and ``R'' datasets, respectively.
 We also display the comprehensive constraints on two models ($n=1$ and free $n$) by using the data combination ``CBSHR''.
+The corresponding $\chi^2$ expressions for all the datasets can be found in Ref.\cite{5}.